alicevision/CCTag/MAC-README.txt

              linkflags="-stdlib=libstdc++" \
 	     install --prefix=/opt/local/stdcxx

-   Note: It is possible to re-write RPATH requirements for installed libraries.
-Helps but insufficient. for i in /opt/local/stdcxx/lib/libboost* ; do \
-       		install_name_tool -add_rpath /opt/local/stdcxx/lib $i \
-   	done
    Note: online recommendation to add -std=c++11 to the cxxflags leads to lots of
          errors with boost_1_57_0 and clang 6.0 on Mavericks, so I dropped it